Karibuni Boutique Hotel: Honest Review on What to Expect

 Terres Basses is the exclusive neighborhood of million-dollar estates and is home to the super swanky resort La Samanna.

 If you do not mind dropping $1,000+/night on a room, this hotel is truly incredible.
 It must be if Oprah has even stayed here!

-We had considered this adorable much more affordable Airbnb, Villa Zenitude.
+We had considered this adorable much more affordable Vrbo rental, Villa Zenitude.
 It had a fresh, cottage-like feel with a large deck and private plunge pool.
 According to the reviews, the owners are super attentive.

 I always agonize about where to stay in a new place and will spend hours reading hotel reviews.

 If you love incredibly personalized service from some of the genuinely nicest people you’ll meet, fantastic views, wonderful French food, a room you won’t want to leave, VIP access to one of the best beaches, and you do not mind driving 10 minutes to Grand Case or Orient Beach … then book one of those 6 coveted rooms or 2 villas at Karibuni Boutique Hotel now!

 We rarely stay at a hotel twice.
 We already booked another stay at Karibuni.
 That tells you something.

 Karibuni Boutique Hotel Pinterest Video

 Questions about our stay?

 We have booked Karibuni for our anniversary trip this August.
 We are “Ladera” lovers and have been to St. Lucia 3 times, always returning to Ladera.
 I found Karibuni and fell in love.
 We got the suite with the pool.